isinsukatircioglu/mvc/README.md

 Please contact the authors (isinsu.katircioglu@gmail.com, joerg.spoerri@balgrist.ch) to have access to the Ski-PTZ dataset.

 ## Training
+  - Download the Ski-PTZ dataset.
+The dataset should include subfolders named Videos_small, Videos, Pose_data and Segmentation_masks.
-  - Change the dataset path in the files dataset/dataset_factory.py and dataset/SkiPTZ.py.
+  - Change the dataset path in dataset/dataset_factory.py.
   - Download the [pre-trained models](https://drive.google.com/drive/folders/1oeY6SQwMwXiQJReDv-5dTyZcp_WBPofj?usp=sharing).
   - Create a folder named pretrained in the cloned directory and put the pre-trained models inside.